Balys Dvarionas: Biography

-Balys Dvarionas was born into the large family of an organist.
+Balys Dvarionas was born in Liepāja into the large family of an organist.
 Along with his ten sisters and brothers, Dvarionas was taught music from his early childhood.
 Later he had private lessons from Alfrēds Kalniņš, the famous Latvian composer.
 After completing the middle school of commerce, Dvarionas worked as an organist and conductor of the Youth Choir of Lithuanian Society in Liepāja.
 In 1920, Dvarionas went to Leipzig, where he studied piano under Robert Teichmüller at the Conservatory and attended special music theory and composition courses held by Stephan Krehl and Sigfrid Karg-Elert.
 After graduating from the Conservatory in 1924, Dvarionas returned to Kaunas, Lithuania where he performed his first recital, and afterwards spent two years studying piano in Berlin under Egon Petri, a famous German pianist.